Dick effect

-The Dick effect (hereinafter; "the effect") is an important limitation to frequency stability for modern atomic clocks such as atomic fountains and optical lattice clocks.
+The Dick effect (hereinafter referred to as "the effect") is an important limitation to frequency stability for modern atomic clocks such as atomic fountains and optical lattice clocks.
 It is an aliasing effect: High frequency noise in a required local oscillator (LO) is aliased (heterodyned) to near zero frequency by a periodic interrogation process that locks the frequency of the LO to that of the atoms.
 The noise mimics and adds to the clock's inherent statistical instability, which is determined by the number of atoms or photons available.
 In so doing, the effect degrades the stability of the atomic clock and places new and stringent demands on LO performance.

 For any given interrogation protocol, the effect can be calculated using a quantum-mechanical sensitivity function, together with the spectral properties of the LO noise.
 This calculational methodology, introduced by G. John Dick, is now widely used in the design of advanced microwave and optical frequency standards, as well as in the development of methodologies for atomic-wave interferometry, frequency standard comparison, and other areas of measurement science.